Bent Image Lab: Founders and directors

 Argentine-born director Carlos Lascano is an accomplished filmmaker known for his short films, music videos, and commercials.
-His work includes a noteworthy ad for Coca-Cola Spirit of the Euro produced at Bent Image Lab, the studio where Carlos Lascano is represented for commercials in North America.
-One of Lascano's characteristic techniques makes use of real actors' eyes, captured in live action, then digitally composited onto animated characters, as seen his short films Shadow of Blue and A Short Love Story in Stop Motion, as well as several of his commercials.
+His work includes a noteworthy ad for Coca-Cola Spirit of the Euro produced at Bent Image Lab.

 Bent Image Lab and/or its directors have won awards from the Clio Awards, The One Club, D&AD, Promax BDA awards, Cannes Lions, Daytime Emmy Awards, and several awards from the Chicago International Television Awards.
 Two commercials directed by Chel White (OfficeMax Santa's Helper, and Fila Mash) were included in the program The Art and Technique of the American Television Commercial The AICP Show at MoMA and are included in the permanent collection of the Museum of Modern Art in New York.
 Film festival awards include 'Best Television Program for Adults' from the 2012 Ottawa International Animation Festival for Bent Image Lab director Rob Shaw's Rats (stop-motion segments for the IFC show Portlandia), Best Short Film from the 1998 Stockholm International Film Festival for Chel White's Dirt, Best Animated Short for Rob Shaw's The Machine from the 2010 Atlanta Film Festival, and the Grand Jury Prize for Best Animated Short for White's Magda from the 2004 Florida Film Festival.
 Chel White's music video Harrowdown Hill for Radiohead's lead singer Thom Yorke won Best Music Video in the 2007 SXSW.

 Visual effects

 Since 2006, Bent Image Lab has created visual effects for feature films, television and more.
 The company was in charge of visual effects for film director Gus Van Sant's films Paranoid Park (2007), To Each His Own Cinema (segment: First Kiss)" (2007), Restless, and the Academy Award winning Milk (2008), as well as title effects and animation on director Todd Haynes' film, I'm Not There (2007).
 Chel White acted as Visual Effects Supervisor on all four Van Sant films.
 For its first two seasons, Bent produced visual effects for NBC's Grimm (TV Series).
-In 2006, along with his team and co-founders at Bent Image Lab, Chel White pioneered the Smallgantics technique that was used for the first time in the music video he directed for Thom Yorke's song Harrowdown Hill.
-An incarnation of Smallgantics was also used in the Bent production of Hidden Formula, a commercial for Coca-Cola, directed by David Daniels and Ray Di Carlo).
+In 2006, along with his team and co-founders at Bent Image Lab, Chel White pioneered the Smallgantics technique.